Free Non-Disclosure Agreement (NDA) Template

 Duration and Perpetual NDAs

-Courts in some states have refused to enforce NDAs with no defined end date for general confidential information, finding them overly broad.
-Best practice is to set a fixed term (one to five years) for general information while including a separate trade secret carve-out that extends the obligation indefinitely for actual trade secrets.
+U.S. courts in some states have refused to enforce NDAs with no defined end date for general confidential information, finding them overly broad.
+Best practice is to set a fixed term (one to five years) for general American information while including a separate trade secret carve-out that extends the obligation indefinitely for actual trade secrets.

 Delaware as Governing State

-Delaware is a common choice for the governing law in business NDAs because Delaware courts have extensive experience with commercial contracts and generally enforce well-drafted confidentiality agreements predictably.
-Many US corporations are incorporated in Delaware for this reason.
+Delaware is a common choice for the governing law in U.S. business NDAs because Delaware courts have extensive experience with commercial contracts and generally enforce well-drafted confidentiality agreements predictably.
+Many American corporations are incorporated in Delaware for this reason.

 Frequently Asked Questions